DibsTHEgreat/generation_one_pokedex/README.md

 # Generation One Pokédex Web-app Project

+A modern, responsive web application that serves as a comprehensive Pokédex for Generation One, fetching real-time data from a RESTful API.
+Built using JavaScript, HTML, CSS, and React, this app allows users to explore and learn about various Pokémon with a user-friendly interface.

 ## Features

 - **Real-Time Data**: Integrated with a RESTful API to fetch and display up-to-date information about Pokémon.